Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Optimizations with schema knowledge

+\begin{theorem}[\autoref{alg:basicAlgorithm} with DRs and FDs] Above three modifications to \autoref{alg:basicAlgorithm} return one plan for each minimal safe equivalence class in ${\preceq^p}$, i.e.\ it returns a minimum number of plans to calculate $\rho(q)$ in the presence of deterministic relations and functional dependencies. \end{theorem}

-It is easy to see that \autoref{alg:FDalgorithm} returns one single query plan iff the query is safe, taking into account its structure, deterministic relations and functional dependencies.
+It is easy to see that our modified algorithm returns one single plan iff the query is safe (taking into account its structure, DRs and FDs).
 It is thus a \emph{strict generalization of all known safe self-join-free conjunctive queries}~\cite{DBLP:journals/vldb/DalviS07,DBLP:conf/icde/OlteanuHK09}.
+In particular, we can reformulate the known safe query dichotomy~\cite{DBLP:journals/vldb/DalviS07} in our notation very succinctly:

+\begin{corollary}[Dichotomy] $\PP{q}$ is in PTIME iff there exists a dissociation of $q^+$ that is hierarchical and that dissociates only deterministic relations.
+In particular, if all relations are probabilistic then $\PP{q}$ is in PTIME iff $q^+$ is hierarchical. \end{corollary}